growbit/turbogwt-core/README.md

 Turbo GWT (*TurboG*) Core
 ==
-**Turbo GWT** is a suite of libs, inspired by famous Javascript MVVM frameworks like Knockout.js and Angular.js, intended to speed up development of GWT applications grounded on the MVP pattern.
+**Turbo GWT** is a suite of libs intended to speed up development of GWT applications.
+It aims to promote a fluent and enjoyable programming.

-**Turbo GWT Core** contains JavaScriptObject extensions intended to improve performance of any GWT application.
+**Turbo GWT Core** contains JavaScriptObject extensions for performing common operations faster in production.
 These classes are reused across other TurboG modules.
+Also it offers a HTTP module, nicknamed *Requestory*, with a convenient API for making requests.

 ## Highlights